Shining a Light on Decoding Electricians' Terminology.

 FAQ Section:

-Can I make use of LED bulbs in a fixture that requires incandescent bulbs?
+Can I utilize LED bulbs in a fixture that needs incandescent bulbs?

-The LED bulb is the most efficient and longest-lasting kind of bulb.
+They are also the most energy-efficient and longest-lasting type of bulb.

 How often should I replace my bulbs for light?